-This durable, purpose-built, cat-back exhaust system for the 2018 Jeep Wrangler JL improves clearance over rough terrain for the adventurist who wants it all.
-Large, 3" mandrel-bent 409 stainless steel tubing outflows the restrictive factory exhaust to deliver gains of up to +9 horsepower and +8 lbs. x ft. of torque, as measured on our in-house dyno.
-The free-flowing muffler delivers a powerful, performance tone while the ROCK BASHER’S unique pre-axle turn down tip handles off-road obstacles.
+This durable, purpose-built, cat-back exhaust system improves clearance over rough terrain for the adventurist who wants it all.
+The large 3" mandrel-bent 409 stainless steel tubing outflows the restrictive factory exhaust to deliver gains of up to +9 horsepower and +8 lbs. x ft. of torque, as measured on our in-house dyno.
+The free-flowing muffler delivers a powerful, performance tone while offering a unique pre-axle turn down tip to clear any off-road obstacles.
 This system utilizes factory mounts for a quick and simple install.

 Unique Pre-Axle Turn Down Tip: